qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 # CLIP OF DOWNWELL HERE

-It may not have made it on the list, but *Downwell* is a platformer that takes place largely in
-freefall: while you do have a gun in addition to the option to stomp enemies, that gun only shoots down, so you're still lining up jumps (from one head to the next) as the core of the combat.
+It may not have made it on the list, but *Downwell* is a platformer that takes place largely in freefall: while you do have a gun in addition to the option to stomp enemies, that gun only shoots down, so you're still lining up jumps (from one head to the next) as the core of the combat.

 Compare that to *Donkey Kong Country: Tropical Freeze*:

 # CLIP OF DKCTF HERE

-This is very much the sort of game I was thinking of in my earlier analysis;
+This is very much the sort of game I was thinking of in my earlier analysis:
 "enemies" serve mainly as things to jump over or bounce off of, rather than as something to fight.